Travel & conservation company, since 1991

 © Michael John Nicoll

-There is nothing quite as delightful as watching a clumsy African/jackass penguin, running like a schoolboy with his pants down, then transform into a master swimmer with torpedo-like agility as it dives into the ocean.
+There are few things as delightful as watching a clumsy African/jackass penguin running like a schoolboy with his pants down, then transform into a master swimmer with torpedo-like agility as it dives into the ocean.
 The African penguin is such a character that it even has its own day – African Penguins Awareness Day.

-I was at SANCCOB’s General Meeting at the Two Ocean’s Aquarium learning about the charismatic penguins that attract 650,000 tourists to the sleepy coastal village of Simon’s Town, and what SANCCOB is doing to save them – treating on average of 1,500 penguins in a non-oil-spill year.
+I was at SANCCOB’s General Meeting at the Two Ocean’s Aquarium, learning about the charismatic penguins that attract 650,000 tourists to the sleepy coastal village of Simon’s Town and what SANCCOB is doing to save them – treating an average of 1,500 penguins in a non-oil-spill year.

 Africa Geographic Travel

-The biological definition of a colony is: organisms of the same species, in this case African penguins, living closely together in order to benefit from the safety found in numbers.
+The biological definition of a colony is: organisms of the same species, in this case, African penguins, living closely together to benefit from the safety found in numbers.
 Colonies of these suited-up little birds used to exist all along the southern African coastline.
-In the 1900s it was estimated that there were between three and four million penguins – now, that’s a happy and healthy ‘colony’.
+In the 1900s, it was estimated that there were between three and four million penguins – now, that’s a happy and healthy ‘colony’.

 Penguins © Michael John Nicoll